-- Now, Firewheel's scalability along with its automated topology and experiment generation are combined with Minimega's graphical user interface (GUI) and easy-to-use controls. - Customers previously familiar with only one of these tools can now expand their capabilities with minimal educational overhead.
+- Now, Firewheel's scalability along with its automated topology and experiment generation are combined with Minimega's GUI and easy-to-use controls. - Customers previously familiar with only one of these tools can now expand their capabilities with minimal educational overhead.